kharesimran/GeoPythonWorkshop/README.md

 **Task 3.1: Creating a new layer with a subset of all the features.**

  1. Select a subset of features from the layer with a simple selection expression.
-For example, select all capital cities with a population greater than 10 million.
+For example, select all capital cities with a population rank of 14.
      ```python
         select_populated_capitals('10000000')
      ```